AdrienChampion/induction_for_dummies/src/readme.md

 - [BMC: Mikino](./mikino_bmc)

-    Mikino is a small proof engine that can perform BMC.
+    [Mikino][mikino] is a small proof engine that can perform BMC.
 While it requires getting familiar with its simple input format, it abstracts SMT solvers for us so that we can focus on higher-level concepts.

 - [Induction](./induction)